How criminal cases begin:Pleading guilty/not guilty,bail, and name suppression

-If the charge is a Category 3 offence (that is, punishable by a prison term of two years or more), you have a right to choose to be tried by a jury.
+If the charge is a Category 3 offence (that is, punishable by a jail term of two years or more), you have a right to choose to be tried by a jury.
 You should make this choice at the time you plead not guilty, otherwise you will be tried by a judge sitting without a jury.

-Note: If you change your mind later on and decide you want to be tried by a jury, it is extremely difficult to change your original choice.
+If you change your mind later on and decide you want to be tried by a jury, it is extremely difficult to change your original choice.
 The best thing is to get legal advice early and make a fully informed choice at the beginning.

 Does my plea affect whether I will be released or kept in custody?